BlinkTagInc/node-gtfs/README.md

 ###To load data

+Make sure mongo is running:

+    mongod

+Run the download script:

     node ./scripts/download

 To keep schedules up to date, you might want to schedule this to occur once per day.